 Newborn free cover – Your newborn will be added at no cost to your insurance policy until the next renewal as long as you sing up for insurance a specific of time before your baby DOB.

-Outpatient – Treatment for injuries, illnesses or medical conditions that does not require hospitalization, in which you go to see a doctor and go home in the same day
+Outpatient – Treatment for injuries, illnesses or medical conditions that do not require hospitalization, in which you go to see a doctor and go home on the same day

 Outpatient surgery – This benefit covers you for minor surgical operations that don’t require hospitalization.
 It’s usually included as an inpatient benefit.